ZCrooks/ZCrooks/README.md

 I am a Front-End Software developer based in Toronto, Canada.
 I am passionate about creating websites and apps that are responsive, accessibly, and aesthetically-pleasing.

 I am proficient in HTML, CSS, Javascript, React, and have a knack for Figma design.
-Currently loking to add NodeJS, ExpressJS, and MongoDB to my language stack to become a Full Stack Developer.
+Currently looking to expand my stack to include React Native and nodeJS while building cool projects.

 I am always looking for oportunities to collaborate on new projects!